ibm-cloud-docs/watsonxdata/metadata_serv_ov.md

 Metadata Service is a component of {{site.data.keyword.lakehouse_short}} that acts as the centralized metadata repository and plays a crucial role in managing and storing metadata for tables, databases, partitions, and other objects.
 MDS acts as the center for metadata management that allows different frameworks in a distributed data ecosystem to access the underlying data by using shared schema definitions consistently.
 {: shortdesc}

+For existing {{site.data.keyword.lakehouse_short}} instances: For external engine integrations like Db2, Netezza, and Analytics Engine, you must change the HMS thrift endpoint to MDS thrift endpoint.
+{: important}

 MDS offers two interfaces for interaction: